-- All staff are members of the Australian Property Institute
+- All valuations are conducted by valuers who are full and current members of the Australian Property Institute (API)

 - You’ll enjoy continuous support before, during, and after your assessment